 In practice, according to a sample analysed by La Cimade in 2018, a Dublin request is sent by the Prefectures to other countries within 21 days on average.
 This can range from requests sent on the day of registration of the claim at the GUDA, to requests sent after 91 days.
-194 No data was made available for 2019 and 2020, however.
+No data was made available since 2018, however.